alexyang3312/twitter-sentiment-analysis/README.md

 ---
 Overview
-Please let me introduce you a little bit information about our project.

 Our project is about Twitter sentiment analysis of the US election.
 We have several steps to make this happen.